bartbutenaers/node-red-contrib-ui-joystick/README.md

 ## Node configuration

 ### Interval
 Specify at which interval (seconds) the output messages should be send.
 The sending starts when the threshold is exceeded, and stops when the joystick is released (and returns to its center automatically or manually).

-When the interval is `0`, the *"Trigger"* property determines which joystick events will cause the messages to be sent.
+Note: When the interval is `0`, this means that no timer will be started.
+In that case, the *"Trigger"* property determines which joystick events will cause the messages to be sent.

 #### Trigger
-When no interval has been specified (i.e. interval = 0), you need to specify which joystick events will result in output messages (after crossing the threshold):
+When no interval has been specified (i.e. interval = 0), you need to specify which joystick events will trigger sending output messages (after crossing the threshold):

-+ *All*: for every move event.
++ *All*: send a message for every move event.

    Caution: a lot of messages will be sent to the Node-RED flow, when the joystick is being moved!

-+ *45° crossings*: when crossing a 45° angle boundary.
++ *45° crossings*: send a message only when crossing a 45° angle boundary.

    ![45 degrees](https://user-images.githubusercontent.com/14224149/103476549-2fb9ed00-4db7-11eb-99be-4d5bb2724fb6.png)